leviance/matic-docs/docs/maintain/validate/getting-started.md

 ---
-id: validator-index
+id: validator-intro
-title: Validator Index
+title: Validators on Polygon PoS
+sidebar_label: Introduction
 description: A collection of instructions on how to run and operate validator nodes on the Polygon Network
 keywords:
   - docs